dabit3/amplify-photo-sharing-workshop/README.md

 ## Hosting

-The Amplify Console is a hosting service with continuous integration and continuous deployment.
+The Amplify Console is a hosting service with continuous integration and deployment.

 The first thing we need to do is [create a new GitHub repo](https://github.com/new) for this project.
 Once we've created the repo, we'll copy the URL for the project to the clipboard & initialize git in our local project: